-Dr. Jennifer Chirico is the Executive Director of the Sustainable Living Institute of Maui (SLIM) at the University of Hawaii-Maui College.
-As the Executive Director, she develops and directs SLIM programs and projects, including non-credit certification training programs in various areas of sustainability.
-She is involved in a wide range of community outreach activities related to increasing understanding of sustainability and how it can be adopted and implemented at both organizational and individual levels.
-She works with individuals and organizations from the public, private, educational, and non-profit sectors and presents to a variety of audiences on a wide range of sustainability-related topics.
-She has a PhD in environmental policy and holds a master’s degree in public health with a major in environmental health.
-Her research expertise is in air quality, green building, transportation, sustainable waste management, and renewable energy.
+Alex de Roode is the Executive Director of the Sustainable Living Institute of Maui (SLIM) at the University of Hawaii-Maui College.
+As the Executive Director, he develops and directs SLIM programs and projects, including non-credit certification training programs in various areas of sustainability.
+He is involved in a wide range of community outreach activities related to increasing understanding of sustainability and how it can be adopted and implemented at both organizational and individual levels.
+He works with individuals and organizations from the public, private, educational, and non-profit sectors and presents to a variety of audiences on a wide range of sustainability-related topics.
+He has a MSc in bioresource engineering and is a Certified Energy Manager (CEM) and a LEED AP Operations + Maintenance.
+Alex’s expertise lies in energy, agriculture, sustainability assessment, and education and training.

 SUSTAINABLE EDUCATION AND OUTREACH COORDINATORS